Henry Luke White: Personal life

 Born 9 May 1860 at Anambah third son of pastoralist Francis White and his wife Mary Hannah nee Cobb.
 He first went to Calder House in Redfern in 1875 he attended the Goulburn School at Garroorigang.
 In 1884 he became a qualified surveyor and in 1885 became the manager of Belltrees near Scone which he owned with his younger brothers William, Arthur, and Victor.
 His older brother James was also a pastoralist and would later serve on the New South Wales Legislative Council.
 James had married Emiline Eliza Ebsworth in 1882 and in a dynastic union, Henry married a Emiline's sister, Louisa Maude, on 14 April 1887.
 His brother Arthur married a third sister, Millicent, in 1893.

 Belltrees had 96,000 merino sheep and 10,000 cross bred sheep that would take five months each year to shear.
 In 1902 they began using Wolseley sheep shearing machines.
 The estate was also famous for its Durham shorthorn and Angus cattle.
 In 1906 he was appointed a temporarily councilor for the Woolooma Shire, (renamed Upper Hunter in 1917), serving as Shire President until 1927, and missing only 2 council meetings in those 20 years.
 The brothers inherited some of the famous stud mares from their uncle James White, winning the 1896 AJC Derby with Charge and the 1900 Doncaster with Parapet.

 Philately

 White was a noted philatelist, purchasing a Queensland collection of stamps from Edward van Weenen in 1897.
 In 1917 he presented his collection of stamps from New South Wales, then valued at £15,000, to the Mitchell Library.
 He subsequently donated his collection of stamps from Western Australia, Queensland and Tasmania.
 He was appointed to the Roll of Distinguished Philatelists in 1922.

 Book collecting

-He also collected Australian books and possessed more than 2,000 rare items.
-His collection included volumes on philately, ornithology and cricket.
-His book collecting was aided by the advice of the noted Australian bookseller, Albert Henry Spencer.
+He was also an avid collector of Australian books and owned more than 2,000 rare items.
+His collection included works on philately, ornithology, and cricket.
+In building this collection, he benefited from the guidance of noted Australian bookseller, Albert Henry Spencer.